erwont/Speed-Lines/README.md

 Just double clicking it or draging it on to a new shape layer.

-*(check that "Expressions" in project settings is set to javascript)
+*(check that "Expressions" in Project Settings is set to JavaScript)

 Enjoy!